 For Heather Bill of Warren, Michigan, that reality took on a whole other meaning.
 “The first time I stood up after the twins were born, I really thought that all of my internal organs were falling out of my body,” she says.

 7. Mama bear on overdrive

-We all expect to love and protect our babies, but some of us are surprised about how incredibly possessive we feel.
+We all expect feelings of love and protectiveness for our babies, but some of us are surprised about how incredibly possessive we feel.

-“I didn’t want to share my baby with anyone except my husband and mom and only in small doses,” recalls Leigh Anne O’Connor, of New York, New York.
+“I didn’t want to share my baby with anyone except my husband and mom and only in small doses,” recalls Leigh Anne O’Connor of New York.
 “I wanted her to be with me constantly, like I felt like I didn’t have my right arm without her.”

-Langdon says new mothers are more prone to injury, and many end up with back pain from bending and lifting their babies.
-Ligament and joints get looser in pregnancy, too, and take some time to tighten, she says.
+Langdon says new parents are more prone to injury, and many end up with back pain from bending and lifting their babies.
+Ligament and joints get looser in pregnancy, too, and take some time to tighten, she adds.

 9. First poop horrors

-After giving birth, successfully passing your first bowel movement can be quite the event.
+After giving birth, worrying about having and then having your first successful bowel movement can be quite the event.